-Firstly, there are of course the kind of lushly orchestrated pieces one would expect in an RPG – but these compositions are sculpted with unusual attention to detail and a convincing flair for atmosphere and instrumental colours.
-“Temple Forest”’s serene flute melody is less than surprising and invites exploration of the verdant surroundings.
+Firstly, there are of course the kind of lushly orchestrated pieces one would expect in an RPG – but these compositions are sculpted with exceptional attention to detail and a convincing flair for atmosphere and instrumental colours.
+Admittedly, “Temple Forest”’s serene flute melody is less than surprising and invites exploration of the verdant surroundings.
 However, the flute lead’s unexpected melodic turns and trills against silvery layers of plinking percussion evoke a beguiling mood of mystery, with a hint of haunted depths hidden behind nature’s idyll.
 “A Death Occurs”’ emotional strains – expertly composed, heavy-hearted string lines – suddenly and effectively swap places with a bouncy flute melody.
 And “Scenario Clear” segues beautifully from relaxed flute and string tones to a delightful B section for glockenspiel and harp accents – before arriving at a church organ solo over warm plucked bass.

 Variations on this musical formula feature on pieces like “Masaki Head”.
-The composition skilfully merges thick string orchestrations and metal chimes with a slapped bass line that propels the track onwards until it reaches a determinedly rising string melody, beautifully underscoring the mountainous location.
+The composition skillfully merges thick string orchestrations and metal chimes with a slapped bass line that propels the track onwards until it reaches a determinedly rising string melody, beautifully underscoring the mountainous location.
 “Shanoah Town” focuses more on contemporary tones, with its steely bass line now accompanying almost swinging rock organ melodies.
-It’s fitting music for a more urbane location, but the cue never loses the earthiness that already characterised earlier nature tracks, subtly connecting the two realms.
+It’s fitting music for a more urban location, but the cue never loses the earthiness that already characterised earlier nature tracks, subtly connecting the two realms.

-Even more intriguing are those tracks on which the Dark Law: Meaning of Death soundtrack reveals its final trump card: a clever use of electronics.
-Look closer at the game’s cover art and you’ll see a skull floating in front of a swirling galaxy – and Nagano and Shichi’s music replicates that evocation of cosmic, unfathomable forces at work.
+Even more intriguing are those tracks on which the Dark Law: Meaning of Death soundtrack reveals its final trump card: clever use of electronics.
+Look closer at the game’s cover art, and you’ll see a skull floating in front of a swirling galaxy – and Nagano and Shichi’s music replicates that evocation of cosmic, unfathomable forces at work.
 “South Creek Ruins” introduces a subterranean, strikingly heavy synth bass lead whose nature is difficult to grasp – it’s somewhere between a drone, a pulse and a voluminous, stretchy melody lead.
 In other words, it’s as inscrutable as the powers hinted at in Dark Law’s artwork.
-The same bass returns on “Sealed Cave” where it powers the track’s single-minded aggression and focus, while on “Good Ending Sequence”, it never allows the triumphant orchestral strains to dominate proceedings entirely.
+The same bass returns on “Sealed Cave”, where it powers the track’s single-minded aggression and focus, while on “Good Ending Sequence”, it never allows the triumphant orchestral strains to dominate proceedings entirely.
 It’s another element that makes this score such a surprising, arresting work.

 - 01 - A Death Occurs Nagano, Satoshi / Shichi, Michihiko 2:13